Curve-Aware Gaussian Splatting for 3D Parametric Curve Reconstruction

 the intermediate control points are computed recursively:

 As in Fig.~\ref{fig:control}, splitting operation is triggered in two cases: \begin{itemize} \item \textbf{Geometric abrupt change detection}: Local geometric abrupt changes are detected by computing the angle $\theta_{i,i+1} = \arccos(\mathbf{v}_1^{j,i} \cdot \mathbf{v}_1^{j,i+1})$ between the principal axes of adjacent Gaussians on a curve.
-If $\max_i\theta_{i,i+1} > \theta_{\text{s}}$, locate the point of maximum abrupt change as $t^* = \arg\max_t\theta(t)$ and split the curve directly at $t^*$ to obtain two new curves $c_1$ and $c_2$. \item \textbf{Low mask detection}: If the Gaussian with the smallest mask on a curve satisfies $m_j^i < \tau_{m}$, the curve is split at $t_{i-1}$ to retain $c_1$ and at $t_{i+1}$ to retain $c_2$, and the Gaussian point is removed. \end{itemize} This strategy ensures that the curve retains its smoothness while eliminating redundant segments.
+If $\max_i\theta_{i,i+1} > \theta_{\text{s}}$, locate the point of maximum abrupt change as $t^* = \arg\max_t\theta(t)$ and split the curve directly at $t^*$ to obtain two new curves $c_1$ and $c_2$. \item \textbf{Low mask detection}: If the Gaussian with the smallest mask value on a curve satisfies $m_j^i < \tau_{m}$, indicating insufficient occupy, the curve is split at $t_{i-1}$ to retain $c_1$ and at $t_{i+1}$ to retain $c_2$, with the unreliable segment centered at $t_i$ removed.